CYinGitHub/BLE_Spark_pedal/README.md

 *   Attaching addressable RGB LEDs.
 *   Change to BLE (done, debugging).
 *   Battery power supply and maybe battery management (In progress, probably will only work with Heltec).

+## Your tone presets collection
+*   There's a /data folder in the project, and for now you can populate it with subfolders like 1, 2, 3, 4, 5, etc, each containing a json file from the backup of your tones from the original PG app.
+*   Don't forget to bild and upload a filesystem image as explained further!

 ## Software HowTo